Lil Scrappy

 Darryl Raynard Richardson III (born January 19, 1984), professionally known as Lil Scrappy, is an American rapper.

-Richardson was discovered by producer and performer Lil Jon while performing at a bar in their respective hometown of Atlanta.
+Richardson was discovered by producer and performer Lil Jon while performing at a strip club in their respective hometown of Atlanta.
 Along with labelmates Trillville, Lil Scrappy was one of the first signings to Lil Jon's BME Recordings.
-Richardson has built a strong reputation and eager following throughout the Atlanta hip hop scene and throughout the Southeastern United States through various mixtape releases.
+Richardson has built a strong reputation and eager following throughout the Atlanta hip hop scene and the Southeastern United States thanks to his various mixtape releases.
+Richardson had his first child with Erica Dixon.
+He married Adiza "Bambi" Benson in 2017, with whom he has three children : a son, born on the 21st of September 2018, and two younger daughters.
+As of 2024 he has fathered 5 children, the youngest of which with Pick A Side contestant, Shakira Hardy.

 Career

 2004–2006: The King of Crunk & BME Recordings Present: Trillville & Lil Scrappy

 Lil Scrappy's first album, The King of Crunk & BME Recordings Present: Trillville & Lil Scrappy (2004), was a split-release, with Trillville songs representing one "side" of the disk and Lil Scrappy songs representing the other.
 The album was produced by Lil Jon and reached #12 on the Billboard 200.

 2006–2008: Bred 2 Die Born 2 Live – G-Unit Venture

 Lil Scrappy's debut album Bred 2 Die, Born 2 Live was released on December 5, 2006 on Reprise Records.
 East Coast rapper 50 Cent offered him a joint deal with G-Unit around that time.

 The album was produced by Lil Jon and features appearances by 50 Cent, Bohagon, Lil Jon, Olivia, Three 6 Mafia, Young Buck, Young Dro, and Yung Joc.

 The first single "Money in the Bank" features Young Buck and became Lil Scrappy's second Top 30 single.
 Money in the Bank peaked at number 28 on the Billboard Hot 100 chart, becoming his biggest solo hit and most commercially successful single to date in the U.S. as it surpassed the peak position of "No Problem" by one position.
 The second single from the album is called "Gangsta Gangsta" and features Lil Jon.
 "Oh Yeah (Work)" is the third single from Bred 2 Die Born 2 Live and features E-40 and Sean P (formerly Sean Paul) of YoungbloodZ.